 Ignition 4 uses the typical Saucony XT-600 material on its outsole.
 The XT-600 is a carbon rubber material that is used to cover the entire sole.
 This strong material is meant to protect from elements commonly found while running on a road

 The Saucony Ignition 4 uses air mesh to create a breathable experience.
 The open fabric is designed to let air into the shoe, which is meant to create breathability.
-While the shoe is designed to create a cool and dry environment, many reviewers felt that the shoe retained too much heat within the shoe, making it difficult to stay cool.
+While the shoe is designed to create a cool and dry environment, many reviewers felt that too much heat was retained within the shoe, making it difficult to stay cool.
 Overall, there are mixed reviews concerning the breathability.

 The Saucony Ignition is designed with comfort and versatility in mind.
 Many of the features including the breathable, air mesh fabric, the removable footbed, and padded tongue and collar create a comfortable environment for the foot.
 The shoe also has an IMEVA midsole that is designed to provide cushioning under the foot during impact.
 While the shoe is described as having a less than favorable amount of breathability which could impact comfort, many were pleased with the amount of space provided in the shoe and toe box.
 Overall, reviews varied from those who thought the shoe was surprisingly comfortable to those who thought the shoe was too heavy, flat and offered little shock absorption.

 Style is one area where the Saucony Ignition 4 excels.
 The sleek design coupled with the colorful

 options create a stylish option for runners.
 Many reviewers noted that they like the color options and the design.
 The reflective material also offers an element to the style of the shoe.
 Overall, the Saucony Ignition 4 ranks high on style.